 - Promoted the adviser rather than addressing my problems (53%)

-3. B2B Decision Making Is More Complicated
+3. B2B Decisions Are Complicated

 Many businesses have several individuals involved in purchase decisions.
 For example, let's say your brand provides project management software geared toward large corporations.
 Before a brand buys your product, it might need the go-ahead of the CEO, CFO, COO, and perhaps others.

 How can your strategy meet this challenge?
 As a thought leader, you need to be able to appeal to the concerns of each party involved in the purchase decision process.
-Create customer personas for each of these parties and prepare content that answers their key concerns.
+Create customer personas for each of these parties and create content that answers their key concerns.

 Going back to our management software example, you might for instance address a company's CFO with content about how management software helps a company's bottom line.